ros-navigation/docs.nav2.org/docs/tutorials/general_tutorials/docs/isaac_perceptor/index.md

 free_thresh: 0.25
 ```

-Let’s take a look at the `occupancy_map.png` file itself:
+Let's take a look at the `occupancy_map.png` file itself:

 <figure markdown="span">
   ![](../images/perceptor/occupancy_map.png)
 </figure>

-We’ll note that this lacks the typical fine detail we’re used to seeing from a LIDAR-generated occupancy grid map.
+We'll note that this lacks the typical fine detail we're used to seeing from a LIDAR-generated occupancy grid map.
 This is an artifact of image data being converted to depth data and highlights the importance of using the loop-closure techniques mentioned above when recording the visual data.
 Despite appearances, this map is quite sufficient for visual navigation around the space.
 The occupancy map is really only one layer in the whole localization stack used by the robot during visual navigation.
 Isaac ROS Perceptor will also use the cuvslam_map, cuvgl_map and live image data from the cameras on the robot for localization against features in the mapped space.

 ## 4. Navigation Testing

-Now that this initial setup is complete, we’re ready to start navigating using visual localization and collision avoidance!
+Now that this initial setup is complete, we're ready to start navigating using visual localization and collision avoidance!

 <figure markdown="span">
   ![](../images/perceptor/isaac_ros_perceptor_polymath_zoomed_out.png)